neutralvibes/pi2s3/README.md

 .\pi2s3 ls
 ```

 * To list a single week folder created by the backup.
-You woud use `pi2s3 ls [YYYY-MM-DD]`, the date being the *Monday* of the week in question.
+You would use `pi2s3 ls [YYYY-MM-DD]`, the date being the *Monday* of the week in question.

 ```bash
 .\pi2s3 ls 2022-04-11